Lipschitz-Guided Design of Interpolation Schedules in Generative Models: Introduction

 \subsection{This work}

 Since $\hat{b}_t$ is learned from samples and generation requires numerical integration of a differential equation, a natural question arises: does there exist a particular choice of $\alpha_t, \beta_t$ that can enhance both statistical and numerical efficiency?
 This paper establishes design principles for addressing this question.
 Specifically, our contributions are as follows: \begin{itemize} \item In Section~\ref{sec-Statistical Equivalence under Kullback-Leibler in Path Space}, we prove that under the Kullback-Leibler divergence criterion in path space, different choices of scalar schedules are \textit{statistically equivalent} when diffusion coefficients are optimized a posteriori.
-This equivalence paradoxically renders statistical considerations insufficient for schedule selection.
+This equivalence fundamentally renders statistical considerations insufficient for schedule selection.

-\item In Sections~\ref{sec-From one schedule to another} and~\ref{sec-Optimizing averaged squared Lipschitzness}, we introduce a principled approach to numerical optimization by minimizing the averaged squared Lipschitzness of the drift $b_t$ at inference time.
-This is enabled by a \textit{transfer formula} that converts estimated drifts between interpolation schedules without retraining.
+\item In Sections~\ref{sec-From one schedule to another} and~\ref{sec-Optimizing averaged squared Lipschitzness}, we propose minimizing the averaged squared Lipschitzness of the drift $b_t$ as a principled criterion for schedule design.
+A \emph{transfer formula} (Proposition~\ref{prop-from-one-schedule-to-another}) expresses the drift of one scalar schedule in terms of the drift of another, so the designed schedule can be used at inference time with a model trained under a different schedule, without retraining.

-\item In Sections~\ref{sec-1dexamplegaussian}-\ref{sec-High dimensional examples}, we conduct analytical studies of the optimized schedules for Gaussian and Gaussian mixture distributions.
-For Gaussians, optimized schedules achieve \textit{exponential} improvements in the Lipschitz constant; for Gaussian mixtures, they reduce mode collapse.
-We extend these results to log-concave and general distributions.
+\item In Sections~\ref{sec-1dexamplegaussian}--\ref{sec-High dimensional examples}, we work out the optimal schedules analytically for Gaussian and Gaussian-mixture targets.
+For Gaussians, the designed schedule yields \emph{exponential} improvements in the Lipschitz constant of the drift; for Gaussian mixtures, it mitigates mode collapse under few-step sampling.
+We also extend the construction to log-concave and general distributions.

-\item In Section~\ref{sec-numerical-demo}, we demonstrate the practical benefits of optimized schedules through numerical experiments on high-dimensional Gaussian distributions and mixtures.
-Using insights from Gaussian analysis, we design schedules for invariant distributions of the stochastic Allen-Cahn equation and the Navier-Stokes equations, achieving improved energy spectrum estimation that remains \textit{robust across resolutions} with fixed integration steps, unlike standard linear schedules. \end{itemize}
+\item In Section~\ref{sec-numerical-demo}, we validate the design on high-dimensional Gaussian fields and mixtures, and on invariant measures of stochastic Allen--Cahn and Navier--Stokes equations.
+The designed schedule, applied at inference time via the transfer formula, produces more accurate enstrophy spectra at fixed integrator budget. \end{itemize}